EchoQuill/owo-dusk/README.md

 > [!TIP]
 > For help with setup, please join our discord server(or send `echoquill` a friend request) and I'll help you set it up on both termux(android) and desktop/laptop devices.
-Ill make tutoriales for it laters!
+Ill make tutorials for it laters!

 ---